OfirGavish/MSCloudNinjaUserManagementTool/README.md

 - Launch the application
 - Click on the authentication button to sign in with your Microsoft 365 administrator account
 - Grant the necessary permissions when prompted
+- The application uses Microsoft Graph API for secure authentication
+  - It redirects you to the Microsoft login page
+  - After successful login, an access token is retrieved
+  - The token is used to interact with Microsoft 365 services securely
+- Permissions required include:
+  - User.Read.All
+  - Group.ReadWrite.All
+  - Directory.ReadWrite.All
+  - LicenseManagement.ReadWrite.All
+- The authentication process ensures that only authorized administrators can perform actions.

 ### User Offboarding
 1. **User Selection**